Moore Town, Jamaica: Language and religion

 Moore Town converted to Christianity in the nineteenth century, eventually embracing the Anglican Church.
 It is believed that Moore Town embraced the Church of England because that Protestant sect endorsed slave-ownership, and the Moore Town Maroons owned slaves.
 However, by the 1850s, the traditions of Revival and Pentecostalism grew out of the merging of West African religions with Christianity.

-The Maroons of Moore Town have maintained a dialectal variant of the Akan Languages Twi, Asante and Fante.
+The Maroons of Moore Town have maintained a dialectal variant of the Asante language.
 The Moore town variant is known as Kromanti.
-The name Kromanti is derived from Coromantyn, at the time a slaving sea port located on the Golden Coast of what is now known as Ghana.
+The name Kromanti is derived from Coromantyn, at the time a Fante slaving sea port located on the Gold Coast of what is now known as Ghana.
+The Fantes kidnapped their rivals the Asante in the night time during the 1720s according to Edward Long.
+Before that, the Asantes were a tributary state to Denkyira and Denkyira sold many Asantes to the coastal Fantes who were very close to the British.
+So close, they are the only Ghanaians today with English names.
 Prior to the 20th century Kromanti was spoken conversationally in Moore Town but since the 1930s its fluency has dwindled among the younger members of the community.
 It is now reserved for ceremonial and religious purposes.
 In conjunction with Kromanti, Jamaican Maroon Creole makes up what is considered Maroon Spirit Language, or MSL.

 The Kromanti Play is a ceremonial event that employs the use of Kromanti to communicate with ancestral spirits.
 It is one of the few linguistic features that uniquely separates the Moore Town Maroons from the other Windward bands.
 Due to its diminished fluency and the accompanying threat of cultural heritage being lost, Kromanti has been recognized in 2003 by UNESCO as one of the Masterpieces of the Oral and Intangible Heritage of Humanity.